beachside-project/beachside-project/README.md

-## Hi there, I'm Atsushi Yokohama 👋
+## Hi there, I'm Atsushi Yokohama a.k.a BEACHSIDE 👋

 I'm Microsoft MVP since 2017.